alejandrosoares/WebChat/README.md

 ## Installation

-1. Set the following environment variables in an .env file in project dir:
+1. Set the following environment variables in an .env file in project directory:
 ```
 OPENAI_API_KEY
 WEBSITE_NAME